Nordix/metal3-dev-tools/tools/setup_machines/README.md

 ## Experiments overview

-The main focus on studying the behavior of kubeadm when run on machine with multiple interfaces.
+The main focus on studying the behavior of kubeadm when run on a machine with multiple interfaces.
 And, We try to answer the following questions.

 - How do these components choose which interfaces to use ?